crossplane-contrib/function-cue-archived/docs/MERGING_VALUES.md

 #### `PatchResources` DesiredComposed

-Fields are set on the existing `CUEInput.resources`, overwriting existing fields.
+Fields are set on the existing `CUEInput.Resources`, overwriting existing fields.
 The existing resource is selected based on the kind+name

 #### `PatchDesired` DesiredComposed